-Ensure that the Apply train loads to current model option Rail Track Analysis UIC774-3 is not selected.
-The current Apply Rail model loaded is a combined Loads... temperature and trainset rail loads model for the E1-3
+Ensure that the Apply train loads to current model option is not selected.
+The current model loaded is a combined temperature and trainset rail loads model for the E1-3 analysis and should not be used.

-- Enter E1-3 TemperatureOnly.mdl for the Original model filename which holds the temperature only analysis from the previous section or browse for it using the Browse... button.
-If the full folder is not specified then it will be assumed that the model is in the current working folder. - Enter E4-6 TemperatureAndRailLoads as the Rail load model filename. - Enter the UIC E4-6 Analysis.xlsx (or UIC E4-6 Analysis.xls) filename of the Microsoft Excel spreadsheet created for the analysis or browse for it using the Browse... button in the Microsoft Excel spreadsheet or batch text file input.
-If the full folder information is not entered it will be assumed that the Microsoft Excel spreadsheet is in the current working folder. - Ensure the Wait for solution option is selected.
+- Enter E1-3_TemperatureOnly.mdl for the Original model filename which holds the temperature only analysis from the previous section or browse for it using the Browse... button.
+If the full folder is not specified then it will be assumed that the model is in the current working folder. - Enter E4-6_TemperatureAndRailLoads as the Rail load model filename. - Enter the UIC E4-6 Analysis.xlsx (or UIC E4-6 Analysis.xls) filename of the Microsoft Excel spreadsheet created for the analysis or browse for it using the Browse... button in the Microsoft Excel spreadsheet or batch text file input.
+If the full folder information is not entered it will be assumed that the Microsoft Excel spreadsheet is in the current working folder. - Ensure the Wait for solution option is selected. - Click the OK button and choose No when asked to save the changes to the current model since there have been no manual changes to it.